 Program Effectiveness Data

-The following is the most current program effectiveness data for the AAS degree in Radiologic Technology at Niagara County Community College.
+The following is the most current program effectiveness data for the AAS degree in Radiologic Technology at SUNY Niagara.
 Our accreditation agency, the Joint Review Committee on Education in Radiologic Technology (JRCERT), defines and publishes this information.
 Click here to go directly to the JRCERT webpage.

 Program Mission Statement, Goals, and Program Learning Outcomes

-The mission of the Niagara County Community College Radiologic Technology program is to provide students with educational experiences to become competent, entry-level technologists within the health care field.
+The mission of the SUNY Niagara Radiologic Technology program is to provide students with educational experiences to become competent, entry-level technologists within the health care field.

 Goal 1: Students will demonstrate clinical competence Student Learning Outcomes.